BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/pyhum.texture.rst.txt

 pyhum.texture module
 ======================

-     Create a texture lengthscale map using the algorithm detailed by Buscombe et al. (forthcoming)
+     Create a texture lengthscale map using the algorithm detailed by Buscombe et al. (2015) Journal of Hydraulic Engineering

      This textural lengthscale is not a direct measure of grain size.
 Rather, it is a statistical